North Dakota voters approve age limit for Congress

 “Everybody should be able to run, even if they’re 90,” Hoff said.

-The post North Dakota voters approve age limit for Congress appeared first on North Dakota Monitor.
+The post North Dakota voters approve age limit for Congress appeared first on Nebraska Examiner.